TRANDONGXYZ/BWhite/README.md

 # Blog version 2

 This is an improved version of Blog version 1.
+You can see blog in this link: https://bwhite.netlify.app/

 ![image](https://user-images.githubusercontent.com/75673452/154409479-2b9843b0-1dfc-4880-94d1-4e1526020afa.png)